 Member Child / Local Child: £27.50

-Don’t forget that your Rover tickets allow entry into both museums at RAIL STORY, Ingrow, Museum of Rail Travel and Ingrow Loco.
+Don’t forget that your Rover tickets allow entry into both museums at RAIL STORY, Ingrow where the Museum of Rail Travel and Ingrow Loco can be found

 Once again we will be running our unique tour behind the scenes in our engine shed and workshop at Haworth, the tours being led by our experienced and knowledgeable volunteer tour guides,.
 The tours are organised to raise funds to restore the Ivatt 2-6-2T 41241 and although the tours are free, we do ask our guests to consider making a Gift Aided donation, usually in the region of £5 to the KWVR Charity (no 1136853).

 Tour times will connect with trains from Keighley arriving at Haworth where you will meet your guide at Haworth Station for your 45/60 minute tour.
 Tours will start with the first train arriving from Keighley after 10.00 and the last tour with the first train after 15.00 on Friday and Saturday and 14.00 on Sunday.

 Inside the shed you will see Standard 2 78022, Ivatt 41241 and Lancashire and Yorkshire ‘Ironclad’ 0-6-0 no. 957, The Green Dragon in the film The Railway Children, undergoing restoration – and maybe more.